ausgerechnet/spheroscope/library/guidelines.md

 - the technocrats fighting hard for Britain to remain
 - positive regard without desire: you seem to like that
 - the technocrats in the Eu fighting for Britain to remain (effort does not necessarily equal desire)
+- I believe in votes at 16 and no GRP for transgender people
+- I'm endorsing my point from yesterday (the point is being reinforced, not desired)

 # 4 Ought #
 - ... should / ought ...